cube-js/cube/guides/web-analytics/content/7_performance_optimization.md

 ### Background Scheduled Refresh

-By the default Cube.js is configured to keep pre-aggregations up-to-date by refreshing them in the background.
-This behaviour was changed.
-To achive previous behaviour you can set `CUBEJS_SCHEDULED_REFRESH_DEFAULT` environment variable to `false`.
-If you want to achive "build on-demand" behaviour without changing env variable, you can add `scheduledRefresh: false` to pre-aggregation definition.
-You don't need to specify `scheduledRefresh: true` in pre-aggregation anymore.
+By the default, Cube.js is configured to keep pre-aggregations up-to-date by refreshing them in the background.
+An exception from this rule is the pre-aggregations with the `originalSql` type, which built on-demand by default.

+To switch the default behavior for non `originalSql` pre-aggregations you can set `CUBEJS_SCHEDULED_REFRESH_DEFAULT` environment variable to `false`.
+This variable doesn't affect `originalSql` pre-aggregations.

+If you want to switch between "build on-demand" and "scheduled" behaviour independently from the pre-aggregations type and/or without changing environment variable, you can use `scheduledRefresh` property of the pre-aggregation itself.

 Update your pre-aggregation `scheduledRefresh`.